Video¶

 kivi --help

-Inspect video information¶
+Inspect video (or image) information¶

 kivi info input.mp4